pankajcloudthat/Deloitte-Specialized-Azure/container.md

-# Lab 05: Deploy compute workloads by using images and containers
+# Lab: Deploy compute workloads by using images and containers

 ## Microsoft Azure user interface